MatthewJohn92/MatthewJohn92.github.io/README.md

 ## What I've Learned (Ongoing)

 With every lesson and project, I'm gaining new insights and skills.
-Here's a summary of my learning journey so far:

-- **HTML**: Grasping the structure of web pages.
-- **CSS**: Delving into the design and aesthetics of web development.
-- **JavaScript**: Just scratched the surface and excited to dive deeper.

 (Updates will be made as I progress through my courses.)